ms609/inapplicable/README.md

 [![CRAN Status Badge](http://www.r-pkg.org/badges/version/inapplicable)](https://cran.r-project.org/package=inapplicable)

 # inapplicable
-inapplicable is an R package, built on `phangorn`, to allow the logically consistent handling of inapplicable data in parsimony analysis.
-It incorporates modifications to phangorn that increase the rate of phylogenetic analysis, and adds support for TBR rearrangements.
+`inapplicable` is an R package that allows parsimony search on morphological datasets that contain inapplicable data, following the algorithm proposed by Brazeau, Guillerme and Smith (2017).

 You can install inapplicable into R thus: